emberjs/rfcs/text/0000-contextual-helpers.md

-- Start Date: 2016-10-14
+- Start Date: 2016-02-7
 - RFC PR: (leave this empty)
 - Ember Issue: (leave this empty)

 # Summary

-The goal of this RFC is to allow for better helper composition by allowing helpers to be invoked and curried in a similar way as how actions and components can be dynamically be invoked now.
+The goal of this RFC is to increase composability oportunities in ember by allowing helpers to be invoked and curried in a similar way as how actions and components can be dynamically be invoked now.

 # Motivation

-Since Ember 2.3, released in January of 2016, the framework has enjoyed a feature commonly referred a **contextual components** that allows components to be dynamically invoked by name and also to be wrapped along with arguments and passed as regular values to later on be invoked.
+Since Ember 2.3, released over a year ago, the framework has enjoyed a feature commonly referred a **contextual components** that allows components to be dynamically invoked by name and also to be wrapped along with arguments and passed as regular values to later on be invoked.